 The more deeply he got into the life, the more the aura of the exotic faded away with each time they put ashore along the African coastline.
 Oran, followed by Dakar, Conakry, Monravia, Tabu, Abidjan, Accra, Lomé, Cotonou... single-storied huts, overcast skies, humidity.
-Scrofulous, club-footed, grinning, grimacing, eaten by flies: officers with switches smacking their boots: arrogant, bloated, good-for-nothing answers to the court made a favourable impression on the judges.
-They made him swear on his honour as a seaman that he would not appear before them again, and were willing to let bygones be bygones.
+Scrofulous, club-footed, grinning, grimacing, eaten by flies: officers with switches smacking their boots: arrogant, bloated, good-for-nothing civilians.
+No tigers, no lions, no hippopotamuses: no chance to display one's heroism.
+The clouds over Africa were the same as the ones that hung over Marseilles in winter.
+The stench, the sweat, the ugliness: maybe Alexandre was not the stuff of which poets are made.
+But nor was he a first-class passenger aboard some liner.